grnet/kamaki/docs/setup.rst

 * astakos.cli <UI command specifications for Astakos authentication service>
     a special package that is used to load astakos-related commands to kamaki UIs.
 Don't touch this unless you know what you are doing.

+* history.file <history file path>
+    the path of a simple file for inter-session kamaki history.
+Make sure kamaki is executed in a context where this file is accessible for reading and writting.
+Kamaki automatically creates the file if it doesn't exist

 Hidden features
 ^^^^^^^^^^^^^^^